proof88/PGE/README.md

 This C++ open-source game engine is being actively developed to make my games with it.
 My primary game project is [PRooFPS-dd](https://github.com/proof88/PRooFPS-dd).

+There is no generated online documentation yet, however you can already access [WIP wiki pages here](https://github.com/proof88/PGE/tree/master/PGE/docpages).

 This game engine contains my open-source PURE graphics engine that has its own [online documentation](https://proof88.github.io/pure-doc/).

 ## History